SiriDB/grafana-siridb-http-example/README.md

 siridb-admin -u sa -p siri -s localhost:9001 new-replica -d tutorialdb -U iris -P siri -S localhost:9000 --pool 0 --force
 ```

-Ok, everything is ready to collect data (we configure the other two SiriDB servers later in this tutorial).
-Before starting the Python script to collect data we must install its dependencies:
+Ok, now everything is ready to collect data (we configure the other two SiriDB servers later in this tutorial).
+Before we start the Python script to collect data we must install its dependencies:
 ```
 sudo pip3 install siridb-connector psutil
 ```

 Start the script.
 The script accepts arguments which can be viewed with `python3 mon2siridb.py -h`.
-If you are following this toturial then the defaults should be fine.
+If you are following this tutorial then the defaults should be fine.
 ```
 python3 mon2siridb.py &> mon.log &
 ```